stackify/stackify-log-nodejs/README.md

 * __proxy:__ HTTP proxy
 * __debug:__ Enables internal debug logging for troubleshooting.
 Defaults to false.

-*Notice:* stackify-logger sends synchronous requests if you call `process.exit()`.
+*Notice:* When calling `process.exit()`, the stackify-logger will synchronously send log messages that have been queued but not transmitted.
 Sending via proxy wouldn't be possible in this case.

 #### Using direct logger